capsic/confman/README.md

 4. `ipWhitelist` - Additional security measure to limit access by remote IP address.

 **`/data/configuration.conf`** - the actual configuration file that will be served by `confman`, put whatever you need in here.
-Should be in JSON format, can be nested arbitrarily.
+Should be in JSON format, elements can be nested arbitrarily.
 ```json
 ...
 {